 In 1985, I graduated from McGill University, Montreal, with a Bachelor of Education degree.
 I became a Teacher.
 This was an amazing accomplishment considering the fact that I have tremendous difficulty spelling!
 In 1995, I graduated from Concordia University, Montreal, with a Master of Arts degree in Educational Technology.
 I became a Computer Science Teacher, specializing in Educational Technology.
-I taught pre-kindergarten children all the way to high school seniors.
+I have taught children, teenagers, adults and senior adults.
 I’ve always loved teaching, but I was still brewing a passion for writing and the dream of becoming an author never diminished.

 A defining moment in my life occurred when my beloved Grandmother left me with phrases to live by and a spiritual muse.
 From that moment on, I knew I had to get the words out of my head, onto paper, and into the world.